acend/kubernetes-basics-training/content/en/docs/11/simplechart.md

 helm delete myfirstrelease
 ```

 Do this with our deployed release.
-With `kubectl get pods --namespace <namespace>` you should no longer see your application Pod.
+With `{{% param cliToolName %}} get pods --namespace <namespace>` you should no longer see your application Pod.